Other specified forms of arthropathy (excluding gout)

 The VA rates Other specified forms of arthropathy (excluding gout) under Diagnostic Code (DC) 5009, governed by 38 CFR 38 CFR § 4.71a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Other specified forms of arthropathy (excluding gout) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Other specified forms of arthropathy (excluding gout) qualify for TDIU?

-What evidence do I need to establish service connection for Other specified forms of arthropathy (excluding gout)?
+What evidence supports a higher rating for Other specified forms of arthropathy (excluding gout)?

-What is the C&P exam like for Other specified forms of arthropathy (excluding gout)?
+What happens at the C&P exam for Other specified forms of arthropathy (excluding gout)?

 Get a Personalized Rating Analysis